nescalada/nescalada.tech/README.md

-# 👨🏻‍💻 Porfolio nescalada (mix google sites y midudev)
+# 👨🏻‍💻 nescalada.tech personal portfolio

 <p>
 A few months ago, I created a simple portfolio using Google Sites.
 However, since I wanted to showcase some of my development skills, I decided to build a new portfolio.
 I took inspiration from my previous Google Sites portfolio and Midudev's portfolio, and I built this one using Astro, Tailwind CSS, and more.